 The CO2 laser is the most gentle soft tissue laser on the market right now.
 Most of the time, there is no bleeding.
 Using this laser can be faster than scissors!
-It is definitely safer because it is working above the tissue, cauterizing at the same time as vaporizing the tissue in a bloodless field which allows clear view for vessels and nerves.
+It is definitely safer because it is working above the tissue, cauterizing at the same time as vaporizing the tissue in a bloodless field which allows a clear view of vessels and nerves.
 The diode laser works with heat, requires more energy to release the tissue, and causes a bit more scarring, especially with submucosal ties.
 It is very hot and unsafe to use on buccal ties.
 Just like our iPhones and other similar technology, we have better ways to do things now; we just need the medical community and insurance companies to catch up so our families can get the best care possible!

 What kind of support is included during the procedure and aftercare?